 Have A Safe Room

 A safe room is any room where you and your family can retreat to in the event of a home invasion.
-Your safe room needs to fulfill several criteria: it must be somewhere hidden and not so obvious (such as in the walls or under the floor), it must be locked so no one from the outside can get in easily even if they do find it, and it should be well stocked with supplies such as food, water, ammunition, and first aid equipment.
+Your safe room needs to fulfill several criteria.
+It should be hidden and not so obvious.
+The door must be locked so no one from the outside can get in easily even if they do find it.
+Be sure the room is well stocked with supplies such as food, water, ammunition, and first aid equipment.

 In a disaster scenario, your safe room could be where your family retreats to stay clear of the danger where you.
 In a simple home invasion, it could be where you send your children while you go to confront the danger.